ronaldwh84/BbServices/README.md

 ### What is this repository for? ###

 This is a very simple web service for inserting and retrieving products information.
+I don't cover the step to deploy this to a real server but I assume this code will be run using the Visual Studio with IISExpress as the web server.

 ### How to run the application ###